adrianofaus/solong_ecole42/README.md

 * [The Project](#the-project)

 ## Introduction
-So_long is a project that introduce us to game design.
+So_long is a project that introduced me the idea that could transform my code in a Living Thing.
 This project was moderate difficulty.
 Once I had already mastered the use of my Library Forty Two I could play with it and create the base for my own game.
 The support library to handle graphics that I used is the Minilibx and learn how to use it was the biggest challange along the project.

 ## Skills that I have improved